arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 * given a monadic function from `A` to `IO<B>`
 * we don't have a value of type `A` to feed it with
-* instead, we have a monadic value of type `IO<A>`, most likely returned by a previously executed function
+* instead, we have a monadic value of type `IO<A>`, most likely returned by the previously executed function
 * we apply the monadic function `A -> IO<B>` to the monadic value `IO<A>`
 * so we get the new monadic value `IO<B>`

-Its implementation is actually trivial:
+Notice: very importantly, the function is not returning a `B`, but still a `IO<B>`.
+Why is that?
+Because we are still refraining from executing the side effect until `Run` is intentionally invoked.
+For the same reason, although the monadic function type signature `A -> IO<B>` signals that it expects a simple `A` value, `Apply` feeds it with an `IO<A>`: this is because this value is the result of the previously executed monadic function.
+It's monads all the way down.

+The implementatio of `Apply` is only apparently intimidating:

 ```csharp
 IO<B> Apply<A, B>(this Func<A, IO<B>> f, IO<A> a) =>